latestchatty/webchatty/doc/server-code-design.md

 > **setUserClientData(string username, string client, string data) : Promise<void>**
 > Sets the client data.
 Usernames are case insensitive.

+> **verifyUserCredentials(UserCredentials credentials) : Promise<UserCredentialsStatus>**
+> Verifies the username and password, and checks whether the user is a moderator.
+The username is not case sensitive.

+> **postComment(UserCredentials credentials, int parentId, string body)**
+> Posts a new comment.
+If parentId is 0, then a new thread is made.  `body` may contain Shacktags.

 ___
 ### LolDb object